 The solution approach

 The coating process was realized on the EOSS® sputtering facility at the Fraunhofer IST.
-This system consists of two sputter compartments with cylindrical double-tube cathodes which are sputtered in argon, above which a fast-rotating turn table is mounted to which the substrates are attached.
+This system consists of two sputter compartments with dual cylindrical cathodes which are sputtered in argon, above which a fast-rotating turn table is mounted to which the substrates are attached.
 In an additional RF plasma source, the complete oxidation of the sub-layers takes place in an oxygen plasma.
 For rotationally symmetric 3D substrates, a special sample holder with built-in sub-rotation is utilized, whereby the layer-thickness profile is adjusted through special shaper masks at the compartment edges.

 The multi-scale simulation model is used to specify the design of the shaper masks.
 The plasma, as well as the gas flow and transport of the sputtered particles, can be simulated using a kinetic software developed at the Fraunhofer IST in which the “Direct Simulation Monte-Carlo” (DSMC) and “Particle-in-Cell Monte-Carlo” (PIC-MC) methods are combined.
 Two practical problems thereby are the computational effort - approx. 1 day for DSMC and several days for PIC-MC - and the fact that the layer-thickness profile on moving substrates results from the addition of many sub-profiles from different positions.
 With the previous methods, this procedure is therefore considerably too time-consuming.